MansiTandel/python/README.md

 # python
 This repository contains my python files with respect to a Udemy course to learn python.
-Includes basics from python.
+Includes basics from python programming language.